 The position requires a PhD in Plant Physiology, Ecology, Evolution, Genetics, Plant Biology or a related field.
 The ideal candidate will have experience in field and laboratory measurements of physiological traits, excellent microscopy skills, and familiarity with leaf functional anatomy.
 Experience in experimental design, statistical analyses, and oral and written communication skills are required.

-If you are interested in joining the lab and would like to discuss the position in greater detail, please send me a brief description of your research interests and a current CV.
+If you are interested in joining the lab and would like to discuss the position in greater detail, please contact me by email.

-I will be looking to recruit a graduate student through the Department of Biology to be admitted in Fall of 2020.
-The next application deadline is December 1st 2019 (see application instructions).
+I am currently recruiting graduate students through the Department of Biology to be admitted in Fall of 2020.
+The application deadline is December 1st 2019 (see application instructions).
 I cannot stress enough how important “fit” is when choosing a graduate program.
 The first step for you to determine if I would be a good advisor for you is to check out my research interests and publications to get a feel for what we do in the lab.

 If you’re interested in contributing to my ongoing research or are excited about future directions, please get in touch with me as early as possible before the application deadline to give us time to discuss projects, assess your fit in the lab, and prepare your application documents.